cad324/Cornell-Thrift-Project/submit-m2.md

     Your assignment's **submission time** is the time of your **last push** and _not_ the time of your last commit (the dates next to commits in GitHub).

-- [] We am ready to have our assignment graded.
+- [x] We am ready to have our assignment graded.

 Each team member should sign their name and include today's date and time to submit **MILESTONE 2**.

-- Full Name of Each Contributing Team Member: Clive Duncan, Susan Tan, Samantha Lustig, Yuyi He
+- Full Name of Each Contributing Team Member: Clive Duncan, Susan Tan, Samantha Lustig, Yuyi He, Ha Yeon Shin
 - Date & Time: 4/23/19 15:30 PM